8 tips to help avoid a lemon RV or caravan

 van was letting in water as it was poorly sealed.

-Before they could think about the leaks, O'Neil says the electrics "packed
+Before they could think about the leaks, Colin says the electrics "packed

 it in" while they were travelling in South Australia.
 He phoned what he had

-been told was a 24/7 support line for roadside assistance but says the
+been told was a 24/7 support line for roadside assistance but the

-After calling the manufacturer directly he was then told he'd have to take
+After calling the manufacturer directly, Colin was told he'd have to take

 the van to Alice Springs for repairs.
 When neither repairer there was

-suited to caravan repairs he was then told to take the van to Geraldton in
+suited to caravan repairs he was told to take the van to Geraldton in

-WA.
-It was there O'Neil says the repairer told him that his "new van" was
+It was there Colin says the repairer told him that his "new" van was

 and the brakes started to play up again and leaking continued to plague the

 van.
-The door to the van was also faulty and O'Neil said he had to avoid
+The door to the van was also faulty and Colin says he had to avoid

 turning left too hard when driving as the brakes would lock up.